- Town Deal

 The overarching aim of the Towns Fund is to level up towns and cities around the country, driving sustainable regeneration which delivers long term economic and productivity growth.
 Set up in 2016 to drive the development of Grimsby’s original pilot Town Deal, the Greater Grimsby Board has the role of steering the development of the town’s regeneration plans.

-In 2020 the Council carried out extensive consultation to create a Grimsby Town Centre Masterplan (PDF, 24MB) , and from this, developed a Town Investment Plan (TIP).
+In 2020 the Council carried out extensive consultation to create a Grimsby Town Centre Masterplan (PDF, 24MB) , and from this, developed a Town Investment Plan – TIP (Word, 26MB) , an accessible version will be available soon.
 The TIP sets out a clear vision and strategy for the town identifying which projects were needed to deliver economic growth over the next decade.
 This document was submitted to Government in October 2020.

 Through engagement with the public, our local businesses and other organisation’s, the Greater Grimsby Board considered: